bbenligiray/greedy-face-features/README.md

 #### How to run?

 Entering the following to the terminal works for a clean install of Ubuntu 16.04.
-You will need internet connection to download the required packages.
+You will need Internet connection to download the required packages.

 ```
 $ cd /path/to/file